gtk-rs/gtk/README.md

 * [SolidOak](https://github.com/oakes/SolidOak)
 * [rrun](https://github.com/buster/rrun)

-If you want yours to be added to this list, please a Pull Request for it!
+If you want yours to be added to this list, please create a Pull Request for it!

 Contribute
 ==========